Book an open dayGet info and updates

 You will be taught separately from the three-year undergraduate students and will study the following:

 This module will introduce students to the values, frameworks and skills that underpin children’s nursing.
-The module focuses on different methods and frameworks engage in holistic assessment underpinned by evidence based practice.
-The module is mapped against the NMC (2018) standards and prepares students to carry out fundamental nursing skills across the four fields of nursing utilising a combination of teaching methods including simulated practice.
+The module focuses on different methods and frameworks for engaging in holistic assessment underpinned by evidence-based practice.
+The module is mapped against the NMC (2018) Standards and prepares students to carry out fundamental nursing skills across the four fields of nursing utilising a combination of teaching methods including simulated practice.

 This module fosters the knowledge development of human embryology, anatomy and physiology based on prior knowledge and experience.
 There is a specific emphasis on application to child health and children’s nursing.